 The beauty of community-led growth is that it is mutually beneficial to both brand and customer.
 For the brand, it creates a network of enthusiastic customers that will influence others considering making a purchase, driving acquisition and growth.

 For those customers, being community members extends the value of the product or service in question, giving them the ability to learn asynchronously and in tandem with their fellow customers.
 This extends CLV (customer lifetime value) and can have a healthy impact on a brand’s ARR (annual recurring revenue).

 From funnel to flywheel

-The growing popularity of community-led growth stems from the changes that have affected the SaaS market over the last few years.
+The growing popularity of community-led growth stems from the changes that have affected the business market over the last few years.

 The funnel metaphor has traditionally defined most marketing strategies, focusing on optimizing every step of the purchasing process — from awareness and discovery to evaluation, engagement, conversion/sales, loyalty, and advocacy.
 People are pushed along the funnel in a linear fashion.

-The four stages of the CLG flywheel are:
+The four stages of the customer-led growth flywheel are:

-The market for many SaaS organizations is saturated and fragmented.
+The market for many SaaS/ Technology organizations is saturated and fragmented.
 Often, when first searching for a solution they can become overwhelmed with the choice and noise in the market.
 A community cuts through this with real-world, real-time success stories from their peers.

 Communities also provide value to customers after they’ve purchased by showing them how to get maximum value from a product and keeping them updated with new features.
 Users join the community, share ideas with their peers, become champions of the brand, and then attract new prospects, who then convert and join the same community.